Australian Sausage Rolls

 Ingredient notes

-- liquid smoke enhances the smokiness but it’s not essential.
+- Liquid smoke enhances the smokiness, but it’s not essential.

-Plus herbs and spices and just a little bit of breadcrumbs to keep everything moist and soft.
+Plus, herbs and spices, and just a little bit of breadcrumbs to keep everything moist and soft.

-- Mix up the raw ingredients. (photo 1)
+Mix up the raw ingredients.

-- Roll pastry around the mince mixture. (photo 3)
+Roll the pastry around the filling.

-- Cut into pieces. (photo 4)
+Cut each log into 6 pieces.

-Tips for success and FAQ’s
+Tips for Success

 Serving suggestions